Healthy Homes Assessment Wellington

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today and book your rental properties home evaluation.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties